cqframework/CQL-Formatting-and-Usage-Wiki/Source/CheatSheet/cheatsheet.md

     return ingredients
 ```

-// TODO: "determines the overall result of the query" is the "result clause", not the "aggregate clause"
 [**Aggregate clause**](https://cql.hl7.org/03-developersguide.html#aggregate-queries): allows an expression to be repeatedly evaluated for each element of a list. **Important Note: The aggregate clause is a new feature of CQL 1.5, and is trial-use.**

 ```cql